christophwille/dotnet-opa-wasm/sample-policies/README.md

 Binaries: https://github.com/open-policy-agent/opa/releases

-The WASM files in this folder were built with the Windows binaries v0.21.0 using build-on-windows.bat (in PowerShell)
+The WASM files in this folder were built on Windows using build-on-windows.bat (in PowerShell)